M0S111/Personal-Snippets/README.md

 # git_test

 Hello and welcome to my first repository.
-For now it's a motley collection of Python scripts I practiced with. :-/
+For now it's a motley collection of scripts I practiced with. :-/